Muhammad Akram

 Major Muhammad Akram NH (4 April 1938 – 5 December 1971) was a Pakistani military officer and the sixth recipient of Pakistan's highest military award, the Nishan-e-Haider, which he was awarded posthumously for his actions of valour in the Battle of Hilli during the 1971 India-Pakistan war.

 Biography

-Muhammad Akram was born on 4 April 1938 at Dingha, Gujrat District. into an Punjabi Awan family.
+Muhammad Akram was born on 4 April 1938 at Dingha, Gujrat District, into a Punjabi Awan family of Village Naka Kalan (District Jhelum).
 He was a military brat and his father, Malik S. Muhammad, was an enlisted personnel in the British Indian Army who later retired as a Havildar, an army n.c.o., in the Pakistan Army.

-After securing his graduation from a local middle school in Nakka Kalan, Akram entered to join the Military College Jhelum– an ROTC and an army's OCS in Jhelum, Punjab.
+After securing his graduation from a local middle school in Nakka Kalan, Akram enrolled at the Military College Jhelum– an ROTC and an army's OCS in Jhelum, Punjab.